 - Electrical equipment.
 Has it been tested and certified?

-- Extension leads for telephones, PCs and printers.
+- Extension leads and cables for telephones, computers and printers.
 There should be no trailing leads.

 - Adequate lighting levels, ventilation and room temperature.